-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) A process is available for individuals to report concerns over breaches of school safe working policy/guidelines so that intervention can occur; Where a member of staff returning to the workplace has raised concerns about their safety or wellbeing due to the risk of COVID-19, where necessary their line manager will complete a risk assessment addressing COVID-19 concerns for an employee to help identify key concerns and any further adjustments required to support them at work; Staff are made aware of sources of information that will assist staff wellbeing such as: Employee Wellbeing MIND web site H&amp;S COVID-19 web page The Department for Education is providing additional support for both pupil and staff wellbeing in the current situation.
+PART B. HAZARD IDEN PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) COVID-19 concerns for an employee to help identify key concerns and any further adjustments required to support them at work; Staff are made aware of sources of information that will assist staff wellbeing such as: Employee Wellbeing MIND web site H&S COVID-19 web page The Department for Education is providing additional support for both pupil and staff wellbeing in the current situation.
 Information about the extra mental health support for pupils and teachers is available; The Education Support Partnership provides a free helpline for school staff and targeted support for mental health and wellbeing.